redis/redis-py/CONTRIBUTING.rst

 1. Create your own fork of redis-py
 2. Do the changes in your fork
 3. If you need a development environment, run ``make dev``
-4. While developing, make sure the tests pass: ``make test``
+4. While developing, make sure the tests pass by running ``make test``
 5. If you like the change and think the project could use it, send a pull request

 The Development Environment
 ---------------------------

-Running `make dev` will create a Docker-based development environment that starts the following containers:
+Running ``make dev`` will create a Docker-based development environment that starts the following containers:

-* A master node
+* A master Redis node
-* A slave node
+* A slave Redis node
-* Three sentinel nodes
+* Three sentinel Redis nodes
 * A test container

-The slave is a replica of the master node, while the sentinels monitor it.
+The slave is a replica of the master node, using the `leader-follower replication <https://redis.io/topics/replication>`_ feature.

+The sentinels monitor the master node in a `sentinel high-availability configuration <https://redis.io/topics/sentinel>`_.

+Meanwhile, the `test` container hosts the code from your checkout of `redis-py` and allows running tests against many Python versions.

 Docker Tips
 ^^^^^^^^^^^